DiarmuidHenry/Project-02/README.md

 Using this theory, we can quickly relabel our choices, and simplify the problem into a general game of $2n+1$ choices.
 This means that we can add superficial names/labels to a large number of choices and use them as our return, since all of the workings are done with our newly constructed sets.

 By using this approach, this code can easily be adapted to a game with 7, 9, 11, 101 choices, with a similar structure.
 For example, for a game with 101 choices, there would be $\binom{101}{2} = \frac{101 \times 100}{2 \times 1} = 5050$ possible pairs of choices.
-Instead of having to write out all 5050 results, you would only need to upload the releveant 101 images, and define the `choices` array once.
+Instead of having to write out all 5050 pairs of results, you would only need to upload the releveant 101 images, and define the `choices` array once.

 ## Aim